Apolloplectic/hypoxic-burden-edf/README.md

 ## 🎯 Overview

-This is a **completely refactored** version of your Hypoxic Burden Calculator that fixes all 5 major issues you identified, plus adds significant improvements to code organization and maintainability.
+This is a **completely refactored** version of the Hypoxic Burden Calculator that adds significant improvements to code organization and maintainability.

 ---